headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250517_conservative.md

 ### 1.1 Biden Administration & Controversies

-Audio recordings from Special Counsel Robert Hur's 2023 interviews with Biden have been released by the Trump administration [1].
+Audio recordings from Special Counsel Robert Hur's 2023 interviews with Biden have been leaked to Axios, which posted excerpts online, while the Trump administration said it intends to publish the full audio soon [1].
 The recordings reveal Biden struggling with words and memories [2], including a four-minute response to a simple question about where he kept papers for his book [3].
 A tense moment occurred when an attorney intervened as Biden was questioned about a classified memo [4].
 Jonathan Turley suggests multiple figures are negatively impacted by these recordings [5], though specifics of this broader impact are not detailed in the headline.

 The release appears to be part of a broader transparency push by the Trump administration regarding the prior administration's handling of classified information.
 President Trump has also highlighted a growing "autopen scandal" involving Biden [6], which refers to questions about Biden's use of signature technology for official documents.
 This matter is now under formal investigation by the House [7], indicating escalating congressional scrutiny of Biden's administrative practices.